 9. Sit near an exit to calm your nerves

-If you’re very nervous about flying and it would calm your nerves to be close to an exit, it is a possibility.
-It depends on which airline you’re flying on, but certain airlines allow you to pick your seat before boarding when you’re buying a ticket.
+If you’re very nervous about flying for the first time, it may calm your nerves to be close to an exit.
+It depends on which airline you’re flying on, but certain airlines allow you to pick your seat before boarding.
+See if you log on to the airline’s website with your reservation number and view a seat map to select your seat.
 Even being a couple rows back from the exit may help put your mind at ease.
 If the airline lets you pick your seat as you’re boarding, try sitting within a short distance of the emergency exit.

 Traveling can be nerve-wracking at times, but if you take some deep breaths and picture yourself at your destination, you will feel way calmer.
 Before you know it, you’ll have landed and will be all set to explore.
 Flying for the first time can be scary, but with these tips you’ll hopefully feel a lot better as you embark on your journey!